 Many corporate governance principles focus at least somewhat on creating sustainability.
 This could include, for example, supporting environmental protections for the community to reduce carbon emissions and waste.

 Social responsibility is also a core component of the corporate governance framework.
-Corporate social responsibility extends not just to employees in the fair and equal treatment of all people but also within the community through all connections the company has with customers and the community as a whole.
+Corporate social responsibility extends not just to employees, ensuring the fair and equal treatment of all people, but also within the community through all company connections with customers and the community.

 See Related: Chevron Corporation ESG Profile (CVX): Is It Sustainable?